troglobit/troglobit.github.io/content/about.md

 date: 2020-06-20 08:57:00 +0100
 ---

-Welcome to my blog, my name is Joachim Nilsson.
+Welcome to my blog, my name is Joachim Wiberg, formerly Nilsson.
 The nick `troglobit` is a tribute to my childhood friend Henrik Flordal, for being a good friend and inspiring me to become a hacker.
 It is also the first password to a Linux server (Henrik's) I got a login to, back in 1995.

 I work at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.